Retire to something, not from something

 How does retirement coaching work?

 • Introduction.
-We first meet with you to review your work and life background; current situation and intentions; and interest in retirement coaching.
-We outline the assessment process, discuss our rates, and answer your questions.
-This part of our service is obligation-free, and cost-free if you decide not to proceed.
+I first meet with you to review your work and life background; current situation and intentions; and interest in retirement coaching.
+I outline the assessment process, discuss my rates, and answer your questions.
+This part of my service is obligation-free, and cost-free if you decide not to proceed.

 • Results.
-After you submit your answers the results are emailed back to you, and copied to us for analysis, associated research, and briefing preparation.
+After you submit your answers the results are emailed back to you, and copied to myself for analysis, associated research, and briefing preparation.

 • Follow-up.
-We will email you a short summary of the discussion.
+I will email you a summary of the discussion.

 • Guidebook.
-We will provide you an accompanying book, either The New Retirement or What Colour is my Retirement?
+I will provide you an accompanying book, either The New Retirement or What Colour is my Retirement?

 • Review.
-Retirement coaching will usually prompt you to reflect on your situation, so the last part of the process is to meet with you some weeks later to review your results and agree a way ahead.
+Retirement coaching will usually prompt you to reflect on your situation, so I can meet with you some weeks later to review your results and agree a way ahead.

 When should I consider retirement coaching?

-We recommend such coaching at any time from 45 onwards.
-This is a rule of thumb based on an average retirement age in Australia of nearly 63 for recent retirees.
+I recommend such coaching at any time from 45 onwards.
+This is a rule of thumb based on an average retirement age in Australia of 61.4 for recent retirees, during 2022-23.

 An early start will give you plenty of time to prepare for the changes that retirement will bring.